zephyrproject-rtos/zephyr/doc/reference/bluetooth/mesh/shell.rst

 Configuration Client model
 ==========================

-The Bluetooth mesh shell module instantiates a Configuration Client model for configuring itself and other nodes in the mesh network.
+The Configuration Client model is an optional mesh subsystem that can be enabled through the :kconfig:`CONFIG_BT_MESH_CFG_CLI` configuration option.
+If included, the Bluetooth mesh shell module instantiates a Configuration Client model for configuring itself and other nodes in the mesh network.

 The Configuration Client uses the general messages parameters set by ``mesh dst`` and ``mesh netidx`` to target specific nodes.
 When the Bluetooth mesh shell node is provisioned, the Configuration Client model targets itself by default.
 When another node has been provisioned by the Bluetooth mesh shell, the Configuration Client model targets the new node.
 The Configuration Client always sends messages using the Device key bound to the destination address, so it will only be able to configure itself and mesh nodes it provisioned.